bevy-procedural/modelling/README.md

 | Auto         | Simple       | $n \log n$ |                  |                    |                   |                   |                    |

 -   ¹) Time for the triangulation on a Intel i7-12700K (single threaded).
 Run the benchmarks using `cargo bench --features benchmarks`.
 -   ²) FPS when rendering 100 large, transparent instances with the bevy 0.14.2 pbr shader on a Nvidia GeForce RTX 4060 Ti in Full HD.
-See `cargo run --example fps_bench --profile release --features="bevy bevy/bevy_pbr bevy/bevy_winit bevy/tonemapping_luts"`.
+See `cargo run --example fps_bench --profile release --features="example_deps"`.
 For the non-Delaunay algorithms, the rendering time deteriorates for the larger circles since the edge length is not minimized causing significant overdraw.

 ## Hierarchy of Traits